-- (A) DTC shall be treated as the Owner for all purposes, including payment and the giving of notices to the Owners of the 2011 Series A Bonds. - (B) 2011 Series A Bond payments shall be made, and notices shall be given, to DTC in accordance with the letter of representations. - (C) Any failure of DTC to advise any of its participants, or of any participant to notify the beneficial owner, of any such notice and its content or effect will not affect the validity of the redemption of the 2011 Series A Bonds or of any other action premised on such notice. - (2) The City may discontinue maintaining the 2011 Series A Bonds in BEO form at any time.
-The City shall discontinue maintaining the 2011 Series A Bonds in BEO form if DTC determines not to continue to act as securities depository for the 2011 Series A Bonds, or fails to perform satisfactorily as depository, and a satisfactory substitute depository cannot reasonably be found. - (3) If the City discontinues maintaining the 2011 Series A Bonds in book-entry only form, the City shall cause the Paying Agent to authenticate and deliver replacement 2011 Series A Bonds in fully registered form in authorized denominations in the names of the beneficial owners or their nominees; thereafter the provisions set forth in Section 10 below, regarding registration, transfer and exchange of 2011 Series A Bonds shall apply. - (4) The City and the Paying Agent shall have no responsibility or obligation to any participant or correspondent of DTC or to any beneficial owner on behalf of which such participants or correspondents act as agent for the beneficial owner with respect to: - (A) the accuracy of the records of DTC, the nominee or any participant or correspondent with respect to any beneficial owner's interest in the 2011 Series A Bonds; - (B) the delivery to any participant or correspondent or any other person of any notice with respect to the 2011 Series A Bonds, including any notice of prepayment; - (C) the selection by DTC of the beneficial interest in 2011 Series A Bonds to be redeemed prior to maturity; or - (D) the payment to any participant, correspondent, or any other person other than the registered owner of the 2011 Series A Bonds as shown in the registration books maintained by the Paying Agent, of any amount with respect to principal, any premium or interest on the 2011 Series A Bonds. - (5) The provisions of this Section 7 may be modified without the consent of the beneficial owners in order to conform this Section 7 to the standard practices of DTC or any successor depository for bonds issued in book-entry only form.
+- (3) The City may discontinue maintaining the 2012 Series A Bonds in the BEO form at any time.
+The City shall discontinue maintaining the 2012 Series A Bonds in BEO form if DTC determines not to continue to act as securities depository for the 2012 Series A Bonds, or fails to perform satisfactorily as depository, and a satisfactory substitute depository cannot reasonably be found. - (4) If the City discontinues maintaining the 2012 Series A Bonds in book-entry only form, the City shall cause the Paying Agent to authenticate and deliver replacement 2012 Series A Bonds in fully registered form in authorized denominations in the names of the beneficial owners or their nominees; thereafter the provisions set forth in Section 6 below, regarding registration, transfer and exchange of 2012 Series A Bonds shall apply. - (5) The City and the Paying Agent shall have no responsibility or obligation to any participant or correspondent of DTC or to any beneficial owner on behalf of which such participants or correspondents act as agent for the beneficial owner with respect to: - A. the accuracy of the records of DTC, the nominee or any participant or correspondent with respect to any beneficial owner's interest in the 2012 Series A Bonds: - B. the delivery to any participant or correspondent or any other person of any notice with respect to the 2012 Series A Bonds, including any notice of prepayment; - C. the selection by DTC of the beneficial interest in 2012 Series A Bonds to be redeemed prior to maturity; or - D. the payment to any participant, correspondent, or any other person other than the registered owner of the 2012 Series A Bonds as shown in the registration books maintained by the Paying Agent, of any amount with respect to principal, any premium or interest on the 2012 Series A Bonds. - E. The provisions of this Section 5 may be modified without the consent of the beneficial owners in order to conform this Section to the standard practices of DTC or any successor depository for 2012 Series A Bonds issued in book-entry only form.